The Moment the Door Swung Open — Modern Paraphrase | fresh.bible

 "You went to uncircumcised men and ate with them."

 Not "tell us about the conversions."
 Not "what did God do?"
 Their first concern was the dinner table.
 Who you ate with said everything about who you accepted.
-In their world, sharing a meal with someone unclean made you unclean too.
+In their world, sharing a meal with someone made you unclean too.
 Peter hadn't just bent a rule — he'd crossed a line that had defined their identity for centuries.
 And they wanted an explanation.

-Peter didn't get defensive.
+didn't get defensive.
 He didn't argue theology.
 He just told them exactly what happened, step by step.
 And the story was so strange, so clearly orchestrated by God, that argument would have been pointless.
 Peter began:

-"I was in the city of praying, and in a trance I saw a vision — something like a great sheet being lowered from by its four corners, coming right down to me.
+"I was in the city of Joppa praying, and in a trance I saw a vision — something like a great sheet being lowered from heaven by its four corners, coming right down to me.
 I looked closely and saw animals, predators, reptiles, birds — all kinds of creatures.
 Then I heard a voice: 'Get up, Peter.
 Kill and eat.'

 I said, 'Absolutely not, Lord.
 Nothing unclean has ever touched my lips.'